CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

     (pythonenv) $
     ```

+    Ensure you received an `ok` embedded in the configuration result.
 Check your handy work from the IOS XE device CLI:

     ```
     csr1#show running-config | section event